 This guide looks at identifying win win strategies and developing a actionable stakeholder management plan.
 This is step 3 of a 4 step guide to Stakeholder Management.
 If you haven't read steps 1, 2 and 4 you can access them here.
 Stakeholder Management.
 Stakeholder Management is the systematic identification, analysis and planning of actions to communicate with, negotiate with and influence stakeholders The Stakeholdermap.com 4 step Stakeholder Management process is a simple, but effective way of managing your stakeholders through the end to end process of identification, analysis, planning and engaging.

 Stakeholder Analysis Questions.
 Stakeholder Analysis, Project Management, templates and advice Stakeholder Management Templates & ebook Over 750 business professionals from a wide range of industries have used our Stakeholder mapping templates.

 Pinterest.
 Corporate Social Responsibility - Video Anita Roddick.
 Corporate Social Responsibility is huge in businesses today.
+What is it really about?
+Watch Anita Roddick talk about Social Responsibility, what it means to her and the impact of bringing the 'corporate' into social responsibility.
+Corporate Social Responsibility, I don't think it is working.
+It think its, its been taken over by the big management houses, marketing houses, been taken over by the big groups like KPMG, like Arthur Anderson.
+Its a huge money building operation now, and I think maybe, its the word corporate.
 Shareholders vs. Stakeholders.
-In this video Edward Freeman discusses the debate that is often framed as shareholders versus stakeholders.
 43132_Stakeholder_management.pptx.
 Stakeholder Theory: Past, Present and Future.
 Challenges for Stakeholder Theory - R. Edward Freeman Invited by ESSEC Business School.
 Building Relationships with External Stakeholders.
 Stakeholder Theory.
 Stakeholder Responsibility.